SecondRecipe

 • Kala Jamun recipe | gluten free gulab jamun

 Yes so you can actually eat it during fasting.
 It is totally gluten-free.
 It does have milk powder and paneer in it, to give it that color.
-People also make vegan versions but that is for another post.
+People also make vegan food but that is for another post.
 For now, I sign off on this Diwali delight on the gluten free one.
-For the gulab jamun version using similar ingredients , you may refer to a recipe by fellow blogger here
+For the gulab jamun version using similar ingredients , you may refer to a recipe by fellow food blogger here

 Ingredients